Updated Dec. 21:

-As expected, there will be a statewide recount for the N.C.
-Supreme Court Chief Justice.
-Incumbent Chief Justice Cheri Beasley requested a recount Tuesday.
+A recount in three counties (not including Wake) continued Monday, after a Thanksgiving break, for the N.C.
+Supreme Court Chief Justice seat.
+Incumbent Chief Justice Cheri Beasley requested a recount Nov.
+17.

-“Beasley trails Republican Paul Newby by fewer than 400 votes out of nearly 5.4 million cast in the race for the state’s highest court,” the State Board of Elections press release says.
-“That puts the race within the 10,000-vote threshold for the trailing candidate to demand a recount.”
+“Beasley trails Republican Paul Newby by fewer than 400 votes out of nearly 5.4 million cast in the race for the state’s highest court,” the State Board of Elections press release said prior to the recount on Nov.
+17. “That puts the race within the 10,000-vote threshold for the trailing candidate to demand a recount.”

 What happened during the county canvass: